5 Popular Japanese Foods and Dishes with Mentaiko Roe

-This time I want to talk about the food and introduce 5 popular foods with it widely enjoyed in Japan.
+This time I will talk about the delicacy and introduce 5 popular foods and dishes using it that are widely enjoyed in Japan.

-5 Popular Japanese Foods with Mentaiko Roe
+5 Popular Japanese Foods and Dishes with Mentaiko

 Mentai Chazuke (明太茶漬け)

-Many bakeries in Japan sell baguettes with Mentaiko-flavored butter.
-Bread actually makes a good pair with Mentaiko because the flavor of Mentaiko is brought out when bread is baked with the Mentaiko butter.
-This Mentaiko butter matches well with rice as well.
+The bread actually pairs well with Mentaiko because when toasted, the flavor of Mentaiko is brought out.
+Also, the butter matches well with rice as well.

 In Japan, Mentaiko is commonly used in sauces, such as Mentaiko Mayonnaise and the Mentaiko dip above.